Finding a new intervention for methamphetamine use disorder while tackling social issues and stigma

 Related stories

 Clinical research into mental health, addiction, and substance use is complicated by historic underfunding, stigma, and various social determinants of health, but researchers nevertheless remain dedicated to making treatments easier and more accessible for those living with substance use disorder.
-This is why the Canadian Research Initiative in Substance Misuse (CRISM) was established in 2015.
+This is why the Canadian Research Initiative in Substance Matters (CRISM) was established in 2015.
 CRISM is a national network of researchers, service providers, policy makers and people with lived experience.

 One of CRISM’s researchers is Dr. Didier Jutras-Aswad, an addiction psychiatrist and researcher at the Centre Hospitalier de Université de Montréal (CHUM), where he heads a lab that specializes in mental health, substance use, and addiction.